 Corporate performance reporting was put on hold during the pandemic and remains so.
 Performance monitoring has continued at service level e.g. social care, education, housing, environment to ensure that service standards and quality were maintained.
 All services were affected by Covid so part of this monitoring was to understand changes in demand, pressures, areas of capacity that could be redeployed.
 Additional Covid related monitoring was put in place e.g. Gold reporting, a wide range of Public Health data - testing, vaccination, building occupancy, school attendance for children in need and key workers and much more.

-Capital and revenue financial performance were reported at a minimum quarterly to the Corporate Strategic Board, Cabinet and all Members throughout the pandemic During 2021/22 performance was reported monthly to CSB and Cabinet with the Treasury Management mid-year Review 2021/22 being reported to Cabinet in December 2021 and the Annual Report and Outturn 2021/22 being reported to Cabinet in July 2022.
+Capital and revenue financial performance were reported at a minimum quarterly to the Corporate Strategic Board, Cabinet and all Members throughout the pandemic.
+During 2021/22 performance was reported monthly to CSB and Cabinet with the Treasury Management mid-year Review 2021/22 being reported to Cabinet in December 2021 and the Annual Report and Outturn 2021/22 being reported to Cabinet in July 2022.

 An update from the 2021/22 Management Assurance exercise covering performance monitored locally across the Council will be included in the final AGS.